fenago/ml-scikit-keras-tensorflow/labs/lab_19.md

 devices, including the CPU and multiple GPU devices (see [Figure 19-9](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch19.html#multiple_devices_diagram)).
-For now we will run everything on a single machine, but later in this chapter we will discuss how to distribute computations across multiple servers.
+For now we will run everything on a single machine, but later in this lab we will discuss how to distribute computations across multiple servers.

 ![](./images/mls2_1909.png)